 This continues into the 1980s, with Gateway Data Sciences Corp and Vertex Data Science, Ltd.

-As further evidence of the visibility of the DSL at the AFCRL to the wider world, consider that the following advertisement that appeared in a 1964 issue of the British weekly Nature:
+As further evidence of the visibility of the DSL at the AFCRL to the wider world, consider the following advertisement that appeared in a 1964 issue of the British weekly Nature:

 A SYMPOSIUM on "Models for the Perception of Speech and Visual Form", sponsored by the Data Sciences Laboratory of the Air Force Cambridge Research Laboratory, will be held in Boston during November 11-14.
 Further information can be obtained from Mr. G. A. Cushman, Wentworth Institute, 550 Huntington Avenue, Boston, Massachusetts 02115 (“Announcements” 1964) (“Announcements” 1964).